-- For all elective services that are subject to utilization review, a Covered Person or their Physician must initiate the pre-service review at least seven (7) business days prior to when a Covered Person is scheduled to receive services. - The Covered Person must receive the authorized service within 90 Calendar days of the certification or a new pre-service review must be obtained. - The Prime Healthcare Utilization Management Review Department will determine if services are Medically Necessary and appropriate under the terms of the Plan. - Pre-authorization for a specialty physician referral covers only the initial consultation.
+- For all elective services that are subject to utilization review, a Covered Person or their Physician must initiate the pre-service review when notified that an elective service is needed or at least 14 calendar days prior to when a Covered Person is scheduled to receive services. - The Covered Person must receive the authorized service within 90 Calendar days of the certification or a new pre-service review must be obtained. - The Prime Healthcare Utilization Management Department will determine if services are Medically Necessary and appropriate under the terms of the Plan. - Pre-authorization for a specialty physician referral covers only the initial consultation.